Cold, dry weather to grip most parts

 Islamabad

-Met Office on Friday forecast cold and dry weather in most parts of the country while Moderate/Shallow foggy conditions were likely to continue in plains of Punjab,upper Sindh and Peshawar division during morning/night hours.
+Met office forecast cold and dry weather in most parts of the country while Moderate/Shallow foggy conditions were likely to continue in plains of Punjab,upper Sindh and Peshawar division during morning/night hours.

 According to the synoptic situations continental air was likely to prevail over most parts of the country during next few days.